vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Each application domain has recommendations for consolidating that part of the ecosystem, and pointers for interesting future work.

-Acknowledgement: this article is derived (and sometimes, copied) from Fernando Borretti's [State of the Common Lisp ecosystem from 2015](https://borretti.me/article/common-lisp-sotu-2015).
+This article is derived from
+Fernando Borretti's [State of the Common Lisp ecosystem from 2015](https://borretti.me/article/common-lisp-sotu-2015).
 This new one will be an opportunity to look at what was achieved -or what is still lacking.

 these years… 2018

-More libraries can be discovered on the [Awesome-cl](https://github.com/CodyReichert/awesome-cl) list -and on GitHub.
+More libraries can be discovered on the [Awesome-cl](https://github.com/CodyReichert/awesome-cl) list -and on GitHub. - cl-net libraries page

 # Application domains

 ## Command line